In this article, we look at the different types of CNC Machines and their uses.

 Pick and Place Machines

 Pick and place machines are used to relocate electrical components.
 They do this using various nozzles which attach to the desired constituent via vacuum and move it along the desired axes according to the pre-programmed coordinates.
 Pick and place machines are predominantly used for circuit boards in technology such as laptops, smartphones or tablets.

 Laser and Plasma Cutters

 Laser and plasma cutters tend to serve the same purpose and function, just through different means.
-They respectively use laser or plasma beams to cut detailed and precise designs into the desired materials.
-Laser cutters tend to be better suited to the more intricate enterprises, whereas plasma cutters are able to cut thicker sheet metals than laser.
-Plasma cutters harness the power of compressed gas whereas lasers utilise optical light.
+They use laser or plasma beams to cut detailed and precise designs into the desired materials.
+Laser cutters tend to be better suited to the more intricate enterprises, whereas plasma cutters can cut thicker sheet metals than laser.
+Plasma cutters harness the power of compressed gas, whereas lasers utilise optical light.

 A lot of CNC machines have been retrofitted to suit modern technology, which means that many of their parts have been updated to keep up with the current capabilities.
 Custom-built machines, however, can be created with the latest technology inbuilt to suit whatever projects they will be most required for.

 Like the aforementioned machines, 3D printers are pre-programmed via G-code.
 However, despite falling under the bracket of computer numerically controlled machines, 3D printing is often considered an outlier.
-This is because 3D printers use a method called additive manufacturing, whereas all the above machines are subtractive manufacturing machines.
-Subtractive manufacturing shapes an object by removing parts of it whereas additive manufacturing builds the design by projecting the desired material layer by layer.
+This is because 3D printers use additive manufacturing, whereas all the above machines are subtractive manufacturing machines.
+Subtractive manufacturing shapes an object by removing parts of it, whereas additive manufacturing builds the design by projecting the desired material layer by layer.